Ngoia Pollard Napaltjarri

 Ngoia Pollard Napaltjarri (born c.
-1948; also known as Ngnoia) is a Walpiri-speaking Indigenous artist from Australia's Western Desert region.
+1948; died 17 November 2022, also known as Ngnoia) was a Walpiri-speaking Indigenous artist from Australia's Western Desert region.
 Ngoia Pollard married Jack Tjampitjinpa, who became an artist working with the Papunya Tula company, and they had five children.

 Having commenced painting in 1997, Ngoia Pollard won a major regional art prize in 2004.
 She went on to win the painting prize in the 2006 National Aboriginal & Torres Strait Islander Art Awards.
 Her works are held in major private and public collections, including the National Gallery of Australia.

 Life

 Daughter of Angoona Nangala and Jim Tjungurrayi, Ngoia Pollard was born circa 1948 in Haasts Bluff, Northern Territory, west of Alice Springs.
 The ambiguity around the year of birth is in part because Indigenous Australians operate using a different conception of time, often estimating dates through comparisons with the occurrence of other events.

 'Napaljarri' (in Warlpiri) or 'Napaltjarri' (in Western Desert dialects) is a skin name, one of sixteen used to denote the subsections or subgroups in the kinship system of central Australian Indigenous people.
 These names define kinship relationships that influence preferred marriage partners and may be associated with particular totems.
 Although they may be used as terms of address, they are not surnames in the sense used by Europeans.
 Thus 'Ngoia Pollard' is the element of the artist's name that is specifically hers.

 Ngoia Pollard attended school at Papunya, and worked at the mission kitchen there.
 She married Jack Tjampitjinpa and they moved to Kintore, and then on to Mount Liebig (now Amundurrngu Outstation) which at that time was unoccupied, about fifty kilometres west of Haasts Bluff.
 It was one of many outstations established by people from Papunya in the 1970s.
 Ngoia Pollard and Jack had five children.
-Jack died in 1988; as of 2008 Ngoia was still living at Mount Liebig.
+Jack died in 1988; in 2008 Ngoia was still living at Mount Liebig.
+She died in 2022.